jez/blog/_posts/2022-12-31-rss-after-one-week.md

 feeds (likely only because their blog software makes one by default, not because they're all avid RSS users).
-I don't really fault these people—it's their choice what they want to mention on their sites or not, and at least a lot of the time there _are_ properly-formatted feeds, so much so that guess-and-check is a viable strategy.
+I don't really fault these people—it's their choice what they want to mention on their sites or not, and at least a lot of the time there _are_ properly-formatted feeds (so much so that guess-and-check is a viable strategy).

 I'm not sure there's a solution here?
 Short of complaining loudly enough for browser vendors to add (back?) some sort of button to show when a page has an RSS `<link>` tag, it seems just like something to suffer through.
 You might say, "oh you can get an extension for this!" and well sure, but:

-- Every extension that does this will need _full page content access_ on every page, which seems a bit excessive.
-I'd love to not have to trust another browser extension for what my browser could do trivially with a simple `querySelectorAll` after the page loads.
+- Every extension that does this will need to be able to access the full page contents of every page, which seems a bit excessive.
+I'd love to not have to trust another browser extension for what my browser could do with a simple `querySelectorAll`.

 - That would only really work on desktop, probably?
 I read the most on my phone these days, and I'd really love for it to be obvious on my phone when an article has a